PewDiePie Beats T-Series, Becomes Biggest YouTube Channel Again

-PewDiePie aka Felix Arvid Ulf Kjellberg on Monday regained the crown of being the biggest YouTube channel (in terms of the subscribers), hours after he had conceded defeat to T-Series, the Indian music label and production house.
+PewDiePie aka Felix Arvid Ulf Kjellberg, the Swedish game commentator and YouTuber, on Monday regained the crown of being the biggest YouTube channel (in terms of the subscribers), hours after he had conceded defeat to T-Series, the Indian music label and production house.
 PewDiePie's subscriber count spiked suddenly after the YouTuber was promoted by two YouTube channels with massive followings.
-T-Series, unable to keep up with the subscriber flow of PewDiePie, is currently trailing by just under 150,000 subscribers.
-This isn't the first time that T-Series and PewDiePie have swapped place since the rivalry for world's most subscribed YouTube channel started seven months ago.
+T-Series, unable to keep up with the subscriber flow of PewDiePie, is currently trailing by just over 160,000 subscribers.
+This isn't the first time that T-Series and PewDiePie have swapped places since the rivalry for world's most subscribed YouTube channel started seven months ago.

 After surpassing PewDiePie over 120 times, as per data from Social Blade, and then losing the top spot, T-Series's latest reign as the world's biggest YouTube channel was finally going smoothly until March 31.
 However, after PewDiePie had conceded the crown on Sunday, a fresh wave of support from two YouTube channels – kwebblekop and Philip DeFranco, Kjellberg took back the number one spot on April 1. kwebblekop has over 10 million subscribers, whereas Philip DeFranco commands over 6 million followers.